-The NetMath Certificate of Professional Development in Applied Mathematics is suitable for students wanting to pursue further study in mathematics, physics, chemistry, biology, computer science, business, finance, or any other area where mathematics is required.
+The NetMath Certificate of Professional Development in Applied Mathematics is suitable for students interested in pursuing further study in mathematics, physics, chemistry, biology, computer science, business, finance, or any other area where mathematics is required.
 The certificate may also be useful for teachers who are trying to increase their proficiency in mathematics.
-In addition, students who are seeking proficiency in calculus and want to apply these concepts to their academic or workplace lives will benefit from the certificate.
+In addition, students who are seeking proficiency in calculus and want to apply these concepts to their academic area or professional field will benefit from the certificate.

 Applying for Capstone Course